Nimrod Expedition: Initial plans

 Shackleton's original unpublished plan envisaged basing himself at the old Discovery Expedition headquarters in McMurdo Sound.
-From there he proposed to launch attempts to reach the geographical South Pole and the South Magnetic Pole.
+From there he proposed to launch attempts to reach the geographical South Pole and the South magnetic pole.
 Other journeys would follow, and there would be a continuous programme of scientific work.
 This early plan also revealed Shackleton's proposed transport methods, involving a combination of dogs, ponies and a specially designed motor vehicle.

-Neither ponies nor motor traction had been used in the Antarctic before, although ponies had been used by Frederick George Jackson during the Jackson-Harmsworth Arctic expedition of 1894–1897.
-Despite Jackson's confused reports of his ponies' prowess, and contrary to specific advice from Fridtjof Nansen, the renowned Norwegian polar traveller, Shackleton decided he would take 15 ponies, later scaled down to 10.
+Neither ponies nor motor traction had been used in the Antarctic before, although ponies had been used by Frederick George Jackson during the Jackson–Harmsworth Arctic expedition of 1894–1897.
+Despite Jackson's confused reports of his ponies' prowess, and contrary to specific advice from Fridtjof Nansen, a Norwegian polar traveller, Shackleton decided he would take 15 ponies, later scaled down to 10.
 By the time he announced his plans to the RGS in February 1907 Shackleton had revised his cost estimate to a more realistic £30,000 (updated value £).
 However, the response of the RGS to Shackleton's proposals was muted; Shackleton would learn later that the Society was by this time aware of Scott's wish to lead a new expedition and that the Society wished to reserve its full approval for Scott.